peter279k/ig-feed-notification/README.md

 cp .env.example .env
 ```

-- Copy the `phinx.yml.example` to `phinx.yml` and remember to set the database name, user name and password.
+- Copy the `phinx.yml.example` to `phinx.yml` and remember to set the database name, user name and password in the production block.

 ```
 cp phinx.yml.example phinx.yml